FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 --- abstract

 This document describes a means to facilitate the deployment of BGPsec.
+It modifies the BGPsec_PATH attribute to a transitive attribute and then addresses some problems brought by this change.
+It still aims to attest that every AS within the sequence of ASes enumerated in the UPDATE message has explicitly authorized the advertisement of the route.

 --- middle